Hard Quiz Kids

 Hard Quiz Kids is an Australian television comedy children's quiz show which premiered on ABC Family on 8 June 2024.
 Hosted by Tom Gleeson, the show is a spin-off of the quiz show Hard Quiz, also hosted by Gleeson.
 It is filmed at the ABC Melbourne studios in Southbank in front of a studio audience.
-Contestants are aged from 10 to 13 years old, although some 14-year-olds participated.
+Contestants are mainly aged from 10 to 13 years old, although some 14-year-olds participated.

+It is routine for Gleeson to mock the contestants or their subject and contestants will often make jokes at Gleeson's expense, all of which is accepted and appears to be encouraged.

+Hard Quiz Kids was nominated for the 2025 and 2026 Logie Award for Best Children’s Program.